Why See a Psychologist for Pain?

 People are sometimes surprised that there are psychologists who are not mental health providers.
-It’s also true for people with persistent pain who might wonder why their physician referred them to a psychologist for the management of their pain.
+It’s also true for people with persistent pain who might wonder why their physician referred them to a psychologist for the management of pain.
 ‘I’m not depressed’, they might think.
 The implication is that you’d only see a psychologist if you have a mental health condition, such as depression, anxiety or insomnia.
 It can therefore be puzzling when referring providers continue to insist on the recommendation of seeing a psychologist for pain, even when yo don’t have mental health problems.

 A little known, yet similarly surprising fact about pain management is that some of the historical founders of modern pain management were psychologists.
 Ron Melzack, a psychologist, along with Patrick Wall, a physician, developed the first modern theory of how pain is produced in the body, highlighting the central role of the nervous system.
 Five decades of subsequent research coming from their theory now informs our current day understanding of pain and how to treat it.
 Bill Fordyce, a psychologist, along with John Bonica, a physician, are largely credited with creating the first team-based, interdisciplinary pain clinic, which continues to this day to be the gold standard for pain management.

 Psychologists have thus been integral to pain management since its inception as a field within healthcare, and yet their role in pain management remains puzzling to most people with persistent pain, and even to most in society itself.

 Pain psychologists are psychologists who assess and treat pain of all kinds, including post-surgical pain, cancer pain, and chronic pain.
 Pain psychologists are doctoral-level healthcare providers who have had training and experience typically in health psychology and then went on to specialize in pain management.
 To best understand how pain psychologists help to reduce pain, let’s first discuss what a health psychologist is, and then apply this understanding to pain psychology.